-After evaluating all of the distance profiles, we can obtain the final left and right matrix profiles (and matrix profile indices).
+After evaluating all the distance profiles, we can obtain the final left and right matrix profiles (and matrix profile indices).

 Note that switching the updating process from Fig. 6 to Fig. 7 does not affect the overall complexity of the algorithm.
-Therefore, the time complexity of LRSTOMP is $O(n^2)$ and the space complexity is O(n), the same as STOMP [25].
+Therefore, the time complexity of LRSTOMP is $O(n^2)$ and the space complexity is O(n), the same as STOMP Error!
+Reference source not found.